emmaroche/emmaroche.github.io/README.md

 - Option to save questionnaire results to the Results Dashboard to view again at a later time
 - In the Results Dashboard, users can view an analysis of their results (This feature is not available to guests)

+### Interactive prototype (made using Figma) for the Careers Guidance App: [Careers Guidance iOS App Prototype](https://www.figma.com/proto/rgEVeHQKiUvBvZRrDRXuD6/FYP-UX-Design?page-id=0%3A1&node-id=8-184&viewport=-8%2C404%2C0.19&scaling=scale-down&starting-point-node-id=8%3A184)

+### Interactive prototype (made using Figma) for a 'Travel Planner App': [Travel Planner App Prototype](https://www.figma.com/proto/w7IHJhvpnlKf4TotjqRGqJ/Travel-Planner-App?page-id=0%3A1&node-id=22-5358&viewport=586%2C490%2C0.11&scaling=min-zoom&starting-point-node-id=22%3A5358)

+This app was created to practise a 'User Interface Design' project, it was a personal project at first but the project further worked on and improved as part of an assignment for a module in 'Software Engineering'.

 ### GitHub Repo for Youtuber-App-MAD1: [Youtuber Android App](https://github.com/emmaroche/Youtuber-App-MAD1.git)

 The YouTuber app is written in Kotlin using Android Studio.
 It is an Android mobile application that offers a way for users to store information about their favourite YouTubers.
 This app is currently still being worked on.